mnaveedraza/mypractice/README.md

 # mypractice
-this repository is to test
+this repository is to test . this is my first repository